This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Cloud Eggs

 - Separate eggs.
-Separate the whites and yolks, leave whites in a large bowl and the yolks in 4 small bowls.
+Separate egg whites and yolks.
+Leave whites in a large bowl and the yolks in 4 small bowls.

 - Whip egg whites.
-Use a hand mixer to whip the whites until stiff peaks form.
+Use an electric mixer to whip the whites at high speed, until stiff peaks form.

 - Fold in add-ins & bake.
-Fold in salt, pepper, and any add-ins, if using.
+Gently fold the salt, pepper, and any add-ins (if using) into the egg white mixture.
 (Ideas for add-ins are below!)
-Spoon the egg whites into 4 mounds on a baking tray.
+Spoon the egg whites into 4 mounds onto a large baking sheet.
 Make a well in the middle with the back of the spoon, about the size of a yolk.
 Bake egg whites.

 - Add yolks.
-Gently slide a yolk into each well.
+Gently slide a yolk into each well, so the yolk is sitting on a nest of whipped egg whites.
 (This is why having the yolks in separate pinch bowls is helpful when separating the eggs at the beginning!)